MaroCrafter/MaroCrafter/README.md

+# Hey there!

-- 👋 Hi, I’m @MaroCrafter!
+👋 I’m Maro!
-- 👀 I’m interested in making useful/cool apps.
+I want to make cool and useful apps!
-- 🌱 I’m currently learning python!
+- 🌱 I’m currently learning python, kotlin and C++!
-- 📫 You can reach out to me on discord: Maro#9999
+- 📫 You can reach out to me on discord: notmaro
-- 🐈 cat
+- **This profile is kinda empty.
+But uh thanks for stopping by?**

 <!---
 MaroCrafter/MaroCrafter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.